BOWIE BANDSTAND

 THANKS TO HOLT...

-HOLT has advised on the ironwork and given a grant, towards both this and the gilding.
+HOLT advised on the ironwork and gave a grant, towards both this and the gilding.
 A scale model of the bandstand was commissioned as part of a partnership with Arts University Bournemouth.
 Through our Proud Prospects programme, many local young people have visited and researched the site to give presentations at City law firm, Jones Day.